No life do over. But...

 Techies taught us the mechanics of the do over.
 The final keystroke in this new world isn't the end of the thing.
-Deleted files can be recovered, and that blog, text message, auto-correct, un-correct, love letter, or just about anything can be improved with a do over.
+Deleted files can be recovered, and that blog, text message, auto-correct un-correct, love letter, or just about anything can be improved with a do over.
 In a matter of seconds.

 That's where I am these days.
 Being a futurist by nature the rear-view mirror isn't my best vantage point for life.
-Yet, after forty years of spiritual leadership there are a couple of pot holes and wrong turns and near mishaps back there I'd like to correct.
+Yet, after thirty-five years of pastoral and spiritual leadership there are a couple of pot holes and wrong turns and near mishaps back there I'd like to correct.
 The truth about life do overs prevents me from moving in reverse, however.
 Except in fairy tale land none of us is equipped for time travel and therefore can't go back to fix what was broken.
-Often we see those blotches from a distance.
+Often we see those blotches from the distance.
 At the time there was no spell or grammar check underlining the work as it happened.
 They are usually more visible in the rear-view mirror anyway.
 But, I can't go back.
 So, how does the do over thing fit into the world of right now.
 There are a couple of layers---

 salvation is now (2 Corinthians 6:2), that we must work while there is light for the

 time is coming when no one can work (John 9:4), and that time is short